STRESS: WHAT IT DOES TO YOU & WHAT YOU CAN DO ABOUT IT

 What’s the diagnosis?

-I call this situation, where stress causes low T3 in the cells, “Intracellular Hypothyroidism” and thyroid-savvy practitioners call it “Functional Hypothyroidism”.
+As detailed above, I call this situation, where stress causes low T3 in the cells, “Intracellular Hypothyroidism” and thyroid-savvy practitioners call it “Functional Hypothyroidism”.

 But traditional doctors have given it various names, like